adriancarriger/angularfire2-offline/examples/angular-cli/README.md

 ### Result

 At this point everything should be working, including offline support for your Firebase data.
-That won't help too much if the rest of your app doesn't work offline, so the optional following steps show how to add full offline support.
+That won't help too much if the rest of your app doesn't work offline, so the recommended following steps show how to add full offline support.

-## Steps to get full offline support (optional)
+## Steps to get full offline support (recommended)

 The following steps are based on [this tutorial](https://coryrylan.com/blog/fast-offline-angular-apps-with-service-workers) by [Cory Rylan](https://coryrylan.com/)